▶ OUTDOOR ADVENTURES

 Upper Creek Falls could be called nature’s playground.
 A swimming hole, complete with a rope swing, is located above the falls, and natural rock slides are found at several points below the falls.
 The waterfall itself is over 30 feet high, and continues for another 50 feet.
 The trail leading to the upper falls is less than 1 mile, but strenuous.
 Crowds are usually small, but sometimes loud.

 Directions: Take Highway 105 South from Boone.
 Turn left onto Highway 181 South.
 After crossing the Blue Ridge Parkway and passing signs for Table Rock, the parking lot for Upper Creek Falls is on the left.

 A popular swimming hole for college students, Trash Can features cascading falls and a few jumps ranging from 15 to 30 feet high.
 Diving is not recommended, as the water is only about 10 feet deep at most.

 Directions: From Boone, take Highway 421 north towards Tennessee.
 Turn left on Highway 321 at Skate World Roller Rink and continue for approximately 10 miles.
 After crossing the Watauga River Bridge, you will see a parking area on the right.
+Do not park here, as it is an illegal parking area.
+Instead, park at Julian Price Park.
+Hike back to this area from a legal parking area.
 Cross the road and walk up a small, narrow trail into the woods for several hundred yards until you reach the falls.